 Much of DTOP's transportation operations management was channeled through the Puerto Rico Highways and Transportation Authority (PRHTA), and DTOP sought to create a separate entity to specifically handle public transportation.
 PRITA assumed responsibility over the Urban Train (UT) upon its creation in 2014 and was intended to merge the Puerto Rico Metropolitan Bus Authority (PRMBA) and the Puerto Rico Maritime Transportation Authority (PRMTA) under its authority.
-As of today, full transfer of responsibility from PRHTA and the transit agencies to PRITA has not been fully realized due to the lack of available resources, mostly due to the Commonwealth's fiscal deficit.
+As of today, full transfer of responsibility from PRHTA and the transit agencies to

+PRITA has not been fully completed due to the lack of available resources, mostly due to the Commonwealth's fiscal deficit.
 Despite this, there has been some progress in the integration as several bus routes previously managed by PRMBA were handed over to PRITA for management in 2015.

 PRITA's services include the UT heavy rail service, and the Metrobus, Metro Urbano and UT Connection bus lines.
-PRITA does not directly operate these services, but rather contracts third-party operators, currently Alternate Concepts, Inc. for UT, and First Transit for the bus services.
+PRITA does not directly operate these services, but rather contracts thirdparty operators, currently Alternate Concepts, Inc. for UT, and First Transit for the bus services.

 The Metrobus, Metro Urbano and UT Connection bus lines operations have been contracted with a private operator, First Transit, since 2008 while the management of those lines was still under PRMBA's responsibility.
 Since then, the contract has been extended and amended several times to continue providing good service.
-As of today, the contract with First Transit will run until June 30, 2020 with a possibility of an extension.